Sickle Cell Nursing Boot Camp

 Application and Eligibility

-Who: This program is geared to nurses who provide care and develop nursing policy for
+Who: This program is geared to nurses and nurse practitioners who provide care and develop

-patients with SCD, including bedside and clinic nurses, nurse managers and administrators,
+nursing policy for patients with SCD, including bedside and clinic nurses, nurse managers

-and nurses in academia with a focus on SCD.
-Applicants must be registered nurses actively
+and administrators, and nurses in academia with a focus on SCD.
+Applicants must be

 What: This is a five-day, in-person, interactive event.
-Space is limited.
+Participants are required to attend

 - Have a copy of the RN license ready to upload.